XRPLF/rippled/src/README.md

 ## protobuf

 Ripple's fork of protobuf.
-We've changed some names in order to support the unity-style of build (a single .cpp addded to the project, instead of linking to a separately built static library).
+We've changed some names in order to support the unity-style of build (a single .cpp added to the project, instead of linking to a separately built static library).

 Repository